-The temporo-mandibular joint (TMJ) is the joint directly in front of the ear canal on either side of the head.
-The TMJ, which opens 2,000 – 3,000 times per day, is the most frequently used joint in the body.
-It is used for functions like talking, chewing, swallowing, or yawning.
-The temporomandibular joint is complex and is composed of muscles, tendons, bones and a disc sitting between the bones of the skull (temporal bone) and the jawbone (mandible).
+The temporo-mandibular joint (TMJ) is the joint directly in front of the ear canal on either side of the head that connects your jawbone (mandible) to your skull (temporal bone).
+The TMJ, which opens 2,000 – 3,000 times per day, is the most frequently used joint in the body!
+It is used for talking, chewing, swallowing, and yawning.
+This joint is complex and is composed of muscles, tendons, bones and a disc sitting between the bones of the skull and the mandible.

 - Difficulty chewing hard or chewy foods

 - Tension or fatigue in your jaw muscles